platonic-io/detsys-testkit/demo/slides.md

   state, produce a set of messages;

-* All messages get set via the Scheduler which randomly, but deterministically using a seed, determines the arrival order of the messages.
+* All messages get set via the Scheduler which randomly, but deterministically using a seed, determines the arrival order of the messages;

+* Timeouts and retires are handled by explicit tick messages, that are also deterministically sent by the Scheduler.

 ---